SanjayVijayKumar/pair-programming/README.md

 # Pair Programming Backend

-A production-ready FastAPI backend for real-time collaborative code editing with WebSockets support.
+A FastAPI backend for real-time collaborative code editing with WebSockets support.

 ## Features